UTFOIL/Vectorization-Public/README.md

 %     uses the NAME/VALUE pair assignments listed below to input workflow-specific parameters.
 Each
 %     parameter is listed below under the first workflow step that it modifies.
 %
-%   Resolving conflicts between NAME/VALUE pairs and imported parameters from the PreviousWorkflow:
+% %   Resolving conflicts between NAME/VALUE pairs and imported parameters from the PreviousWorkflow:
-%
+% %
-%       If a NAME/VALUE pais is provided for a parameter that modifies a workflow step that is
+% %       If a NAME/VALUE pais is provided for a parameter that modifies a workflow step that is
-%       upstream of the StartWorkflow, then that value is ignored and the value from the
+% %       upstream of the StartWorkflow, then that value is ignored and the value from the
-%       PreviousWorkflow value will remain.
+% %       PreviousWorkflow value will remain.
 A warning is produced.
 This must occur because the
-%       relevant workflow has already been executed and is not scheduled to run again, therefore the
+% %       relevant workflow has already been executed and is not scheduled to run again, therefore the
-%       parameters that modify it will not change.
+% %       parameters that modify it will not change.
-%
+% %
-%       If a NAME/VALUE pair is provided for a parameter that only modifies workflows that are equal
+% %       If a NAME/VALUE pair is provided for a parameter that only modifies workflows that are equal
-%       to or downstream of the StartWorkflow, then that value will overwrite any value that may
+% %       to or downstream of the StartWorkflow, then that value will overwrite any value that may
-%       have been retrieved from the PreviousWorkflow.
+% %       have been retrieved from the PreviousWorkflow.
 The overwriting is displayed in the commaind
-%       window.
+% %       window.
-%
+% %
 %%  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  -  - Energy -  -  -  -  -  -  -  -  -  -  -  -  -
 % ---------------- NAME ----------------  ------------------------- VALUE -------------------------
 %
 % 'microns_per_voxel'                     Real, positive, three-element vector specifying the voxel
-%                                         size in microns in y, x, and z dimensions, respectively.
+%                                         size in microns in y (up/down), x (left/right), and z {out
-%                                         Default: [ 1, 1, 1 ]
+%                                         of/into) dimensions, respectively.
+Default: [ 1, 1, 1 ]
 %
 % 'radius_of_smallest_vessel_in_microns'  Real, positive scalar specifying the radius of the
 %                                         smallest vessel to be detected in microns.
 Default: 1.5